Where the leaders are in the N.S. election

 Liberals:

-DARTMOUTH — Liberal Premier Stephen McNeil will make an announcement at Beaumont and Company (10 a.m., 60 Raddall Avenue, Unit 9
+HALIFAX — Liberal Premier Stephen McNeil makes an announcement at the Gladstone Medical Centre (10 a.m., 6155 North Street)

-DARTMOUTH — McNeil will tour the Dartmouth North Community Food Centre (11 a.m., 6 Primrose Street, Unit 140)

-DARTMOUTH — McNeil will tour Spindrift Brewing Co. with candidate Joanne Bernard (11:30 a.m., 21 Frazee Avenue)
+HALIFAX — McNeil campaigns with candidate Brendan Maguire (11:10 a.m., Captain William Spry Lodge, 6 Arnold Drive)

+HALIFAX — McNeil tours the Mi'kmaw Native Friendship Centre with candidate Melinda Daye (2:30 p.m., 2158 Gottingen Street)

+HALIFAX — McNeil tours the Uniacke Centre for Community Development with candidate Melinda Daye (3:15 p.m., 2439 Gottingen Street)

-DARTMOUTH — McNeil will tour Nine Locks Brewery with candidate Edgar Burns (1 p.m., 219 Waverley Road)
+HALIFAX — McNeil campaigns with candidate Joachim Stroink (4 p.m., 6303 Quinpool Road)

 ---